 Procurement & Tenders

-The Cambodian health market is comprised of a wide variety and range of health-care providers, including public health facilities, pharmacies, private hospitals, and medical professional services operating from their own facilities or traveling directly to patients’ homes.
+The Cambodian healthcare market is comprised of a wide variety and range of providers, including public health facilities, pharmacies, private hospitals, and medical professional services.
+The latter typically operates from their own facilities or travels directly to patients’ homes.
 Qualified private providers and pharmacies are mostly available in urban areas.
-Two-thirds of public health staff also works separately in some private capacity.
+Two-thirds of public health staff work separately in some private capacity.
 In addition, a number of NGO-run health facilities and charitable hospitals provide services.
-As of June 2018, there were 2,248 registered pharmacies, 381 drug import/export companies and branches, and 19 medical manufacturing institutions in Cambodia.
-Apart from formal healthcare services, informal healthcare providers are common throughout Cambodia; these include vendors selling drugs from shops or markets, traditional birth attendants, and traditional healers.
+As of June 2018, there were 2,516 registered pharmacies, 405 drug import/export companies and branches, and 19 medical manufacturing institutions in Cambodia.
+Apart from formal healthcare services, informal healthcare providers are common throughout Cambodia; these include vendors selling drugs from shops or markets, traditional birth attendants, as well as traditional healers.

-The public sector is dominant in promotion and prevention activities for essential reproductive, maternal, neonatal and pediatric health, and major communicable diseases control.
+The public sector plays a lead role in promotion and prevention activities for essential reproductive, maternal, neonatal and pediatric health, and major communicable diseases control.
 However, private practitioners remain popular for curative care.
-According to the 2014 Cambodian Demographic and Health Survey, only 21.9% of sick or injured patients sought care first at public sector facilities, while 67.1% sought care from private health providers.
-Within the private sector, private pharmacies were most often visited for treatment in urban areas (41%), and private clinics were the most common source in rural areas (17%).
-Most high income and some middle-income people seek medical treatment abroad for emergency cases, primarily in Vietnam, Thailand, and Singapore.
+According to the 2014 Cambodian Demographic and Health Survey, only 21.9% of sick or injured patients sought care first at public sector facilities, while 67.1% did so from private health providers.
+Within the private sector, private pharmacies were most often visited for treatment in urban areas (60%), and private clinics were the most common source in rural areas (23.5%).
+Most high income and some middle-income people seek medical treatment abroad for complex or emergency cases, primarily in Vietnam, Thailand, and Singapore.

-Cambodia allows 100% foreign ownership of businesses.
-However, to better enter the Cambodian market, it is recommended that U.S. companies work with local partners (agents or distributors) who have strong local experience and networks, as well as knowledge of the local market, rules, and regulations.
-A reputable local partner is also key to maintaining good relationships with local customers whose procurement decisions are influenced mostly by trust.
+Cambodia allows 100% foreign ownership of businesses, allowing market entrants the ability to set up their own companies locally.
+However, many U.S. companies have found it advantageous to work with partners (agents or distributors) who have strong local experience and networks, as well as knowledge of the local market, rules, and regulations.
+A reputable local partner can be key to maintaining good relationships with local customers whose procurement decisions are influenced mostly by trust.

-The Ministry of Health is the single largest purchaser of drugs, medical supplies, and medical equipment, though as a whole the proportion of healthcare provided by the private sector exceeds that of public institutions.
+The Ministry of Health is the single largest purchaser of drugs, medical supplies, and medical equipment in the country; however, the proportion of healthcare services provided by the private sector exceeds that of public institutions.
 These services range from consulting to treatment.
-Consistent with Cambodia’s rapidly growing economy and demand for medical services, a number of new private hospitals and clinics have opened in the past few years, and more are expected in the future.
+Consistent with Cambodia’s rapidly growing economy and demand for medical services, a number of new private hospitals and clinics have opened throughout the country in the past few years, and more are expected in the future.
 These private hospitals are mostly built by private local/international doctors, as well as international franchises from Thailand, Vietnam, Singapore and Japan.

 The dental market is gaining increased interest from medical tourists from developed countries such as Japan, Australia, and the Middle East.
-Approximately 20 dental clinics in Phnom Penh are operating in accordance with international standards, with appropriate ISO certification and western-trained dentists.
+Approximately 20 dental clinics in Phnom Penh are operating in accordance with international standards, appropriate ISO certification, and employ western-trained dentists.

 Import of Medicines